kubernetes/sig-release/security-release-process-documentation/security-release-process.md

 To be eligible for the kubernetes-distributors-announce mailing list, your distribution should:

+0. Have an actively monitored security email alias for our project.
-1. Be an actively maintained distribution of kubernetes components.
+1. Be an actively maintained and [CNCF certified distribution of Kubernetes][conformance] components.
 2. Have a user base not limited to your own organization.
 3. Have a publicly verifiable track record up to present day of fixing security issues.